-In estimating an allowance for trade receivables, the Company applies the simplified approach by measuring the impairment allowance at an amount equal to expected credit losses over the lifetime of receivables.
-In order to estimate such expected credit losses, the Company uses a provisioning matrix prepared on the basis of historical payments received from customers, where appropriate adjusted by the impact of forward-looking information.
+Allowance for expected credit losses in respect of receivables and contract assets on the basis of historical contractor repayment data, adjusted, where appropriate, for the impact of forward-looking information.
 To this end, the Company divides its customers into homogeneous groups and carries out a statistical age analysis and a debt collectability analysis based on data from at least two years back.
-The amount of impairment loss is revised at each reporting date.